-- 1. Whole-house ((ventilation-type attie)) cooling fans shall be permitted to discharge into the attic space of dwelling units having private attics. - 2.
-Commercial cooking recirculating systems. - 501.2.1 Location of exhaust outlets.
+- 1. Whole-house ventilation-type attic fans shall be permitted to discharge into the attic space of dwelling units having private attics. - 2.
+Commercial cooking recirculating systems are not required to discharge outdoors if the kitchen area has an exhaust system that is vented to the outside.
+Ventilation shall be provided in accordance with Chapter 4. - 501.3.1 Location of exhaust outlets.
 The termination point of exhaust outlets and ducts discharging to the outdoors shall be located with the following minimum distances: - 1.
 For ducts conveying explosive or flammable vapors, fumes or dusts: 30 feet (9144 mm) from property lines; 10 feet (3048 mm) from operable openings into buildings; 6 feet (1829 mm) from exterior walls and roofs; 30 feet (9144 mm) from combustible walls and operable openings into buildings which are in the direction of the exhaust discharge; 10 feet (3048 mm) above adjoining grade.